What Are Some Pathways for Nurses Who Want to Focus on Teaching?

 Another advanced-practice role with a more specialized focus on teaching is a Clinical Nurse Specialist (CNS).
 CNS's specialize in a population foci such as adult medicine or pediatrics (among others).
 They serve as educators by not only teaching patients and families but other nurses and other members of the healthcare team as well.

 Nurses can also earn an Ed.D, also known as a doctorate of education.
 A master's degree is required for admission into these programs.
 Nurses with an Ed.D can work as a nurse educator in healthcare facilities, nursing schools, and in the community.
+Some may specialize such as a diabetes nurse educator.

 While not as education-focused as the Ed.D, nurses can even earn a Ph.D.
 This degree type is more research-focused than a DNP or Ed.D., but many times they utilize education and teaching methods in their research projects and presentations.